HCanCaglar/DSA210_Fear_and_Hunger/README.md

 ---

+## Interesting Findings
+- Collected data and conclusions made by the hypothesis tests are not always accurate to the game knowledge
+- sometimes some status effects are more dangerous than the others despite having the same numerical danger lever value
+- for calculations we had to assume many things about RNG spawing or being able to use everything we have for curing status effects and nothing else
+- all these assumtions make ome status effects look less dangerous than they are as well
+- same thing for weapons, some weapons have similar usefulness score but anyone who plays the game will see that some weapons with high usefulnessscore are very useless

+---
 ## Limitations & Future Work
 - Some variables (like encounter rate) are subjective or hard to measure because the game has 3 different maps
-- Data sources may be incomplete or inconsistent because data will be collected by walkthrough video
+- Data sources may be incomplete or inconsistent because data will be collected by walkthrough video and wiki page
 - Many other data such as traps and craftable items has to be ignored for this project
 - We have to assume that rng spots only drop these status curing items for data.
 - Future work may include: